bugkkura/180930MiyawakiSakuraChannelMarvelSpiderManLivePS4/index.md

-Hello!
 This site was created to make it easier for Sakura fans to find Sakura contents.
-This is all new to me as I am a total noob at coding so  I will be slowly updating this site to include more stuff (eg. variety shows, VLIVE, ENOZI, theatre performances etc. that Sakura has appeared in).
-If you have any suggestions to improve this site or would like to help out with anything, do contact me <a target="_blank" href="https://twitter.com/bugkkura"> @bugkkura</a>.
+Because of the sheer amount of content, this is still a work in progress.
+I'll do my best to search for and add more stuff.
+If you have any suggestions for the site or would like to contribute anything, do contact me <a target="_blank" href="https://twitter.com/bugkkura"> @bugkkura</a>.

-In the meantime, do continue supporting Sakura! 🥰
+In the meantime, continue supporting Sakura! 🥰
 <br>
 <br>
 ## Drama